kripken/j2k.js/README.markdown

 Grab openjpeg.js which is an optimized and minified build.
 Then you simply call

 ```
-    openjpeg([..])
+    openjpeg(data, suffix)
 ```
-with the argument being an array of values in 0-255 (representing a j2k file in binary format).
+with the first argument being an array of values in 0-255 (representing a file in binary format), and the second argument being the suffix of the file (there is no autodetection of the file type in OpenJPEG, and whether it is a .jp2 or .j2k does actually matter it turns out).
 The function returns a a JSON object of form

 ```
     {
       width: the width
       height: the height
-      data: the pixel data (in 24-bit RGB format)
+      data: the pixel data (in 24-bit "Planar RGB" format)
     }
 ```

+See test.js for a concrete example (it is called by test.py).

 Building
 --------